spcnvdr/redact/README.md

 the log files have been tampered with.
 The same permissions and user/group owners are applied to the new log file to avoid incorrect permissions or owners.
 Finally, the old log file is replaced with the newly sanitized one.
-The old log file is securely deleted before being replaced with the new log file.
+The old log file is deleted before being replaced with the new log file.
 There is also an option to only wipe entries created in the last N days, e.g. the last 30 days.
 This allows only a portion of a user's activity to be wiped from the log file.
 Also, unlike other log wiping programs, there